Andrew-code2020/ms3onlinecookbook/README.md

 ##### Header and Footer

-- Across each of the Holiday in Ireland web pages you may verify that the Header and the Footer have the same features outlined above
+- Across each of the  web pages you may verify that the Header and the Footer have the same features outlined above
 - There is only one exception and that is the FAQ page where an alert bar is added above the main navigation bar to provide users with government of Ireland travel advice.

 ##### Section